n-raghu/ezETL/README.md

 _Note_: Logic used to create `chunk` feeds data from Iterator which reads data from file object and is developed based on this [gist](https://gist.github.com/anacrolix/3788413)

 ## Try out(Docker)
-You can also check the execution of the utitlity on docker
+You can also check the execution of the utility on docker
 - Pull the docker image
 ```git
 git clone n-raghu/ezdba